Githubguy132010/Githubguy132010/README.md

 - 👋 Hi, I’m @Githubguy132010
-- 👀 I’m interested in coding and testing new operating systems out.
+- 👀 I’m interested in coding and testing and experimenting with new operating systems.
 - 🌱 I’m currently learning bash and yaml
 - 💞️ I’m looking to collaborate on the development of [PilkDots](https://github.com/PilkDrinker/PilkDots) from [PilkDrinker/Ollie](https://github.com/PilkDrinker/)
 - 📫 How to reach me: Contact me at thomas.brugman.teb3@gmail.com